According to Wikipedia,

 Plymouth State University is known for it's academic work in the following disciplines:

-Plymouth State University's most influential alumni faculty include professors and professionals in the fields of Social Work, Earth Sciences, and Psychology.
+Plymouth State University's most influential alumni include professors and professionals in the fields of Social Work, Earth Sciences, and Psychology.
 Here are some of Plymouth State University's most famous alumni: